• Skip to content

 You can also get a sense of toy safety by checking whether toys meet Australian safety standards.
 Look for the Standards label on products and packaging or check the manufacturer’s website.

-And when you’re choosing toys with safety in mind, especially toys for children aged 0-2 years, never buy toys that have:
+And when you’re choosing toys with safety in mind, never let your child play with toys or household items that have:

 It’s also good to look at what toys are made from.
 For example, if possible, choose stuffed toys that are made from organic materials and rubber toys that are made from 100% natural rubber.